GochaTamazi/ElifTech_flower-delivery/README.md

 ## Notes

 Some advanced features like Google Maps integration, order history, and coupons page were not completed due to limited time.

-Post-deployment, some functions may not work as expected.
+Unfortunately, after deployment, some features may not work as expected.